 What SET learned

-Finally, the positive result of a well-thought communications plan was evident in this project – a 10-point easy-to-consume booklet and public launch helped to communicate the messages to both government and media, attracting attention and influencing the thinking of a wide audience.
+The importance of timing is also a positive lesson learned; by targeting and meeting with political parties ahead of national elections, there was a strong incentive for politicians to engage with the core messages and policy recommendations in the 10-point policy plan.
+The positive result of a well-thought communications plan was evident in this project – a 10-point easy-to-digest booklet and a high-profile public launch helped to communicate the messages to both government and media, attracting attention and influencing the thinking of a wide audience.

 The ability to be flexible and respond to needs of government departments and actors is also important.
 SET was able to respond quickly to a request for support from the EOP on the MSMEs agenda, which has resulted in some tangible instrumental and connectivity impacts.

 - Background paper | Manufacturing in Kenya: features, opportunities and challenges – Anzetse Were

 - Background paper | The role of finance in Kenyan manufacturing – Phyllis Papadavid

 - Background paper | Transforming Kenyan industry – John Page